It’s definitely not my fault, despite what my wife would like you to believe.

 In the end, it all worked out for me.
 I learned that hauling wood in a wheelbarrow is a GREAT workout.
 On top of that, I found and installed a Carquest CV axle assembly and was soon back in business.
+Should you find yourself in a similar predicament, Advance Auto Parts can walk you through the steps of replacing your axle.
 Here are a few other takeaways you might appreciate, at my expense:

 - If your front-wheel drive has been making some odd sounds lately – get it checked out.